 It was, as the Assistant Secretary of the Navy observed, "a vindication not only of Capt.
 Yamashita, but a vindication of the process of a democracy."
 And it was, as Sen. Daniel Akaka noted, "a victory for civil rights in this nation."

 A Most Unlikely Hero

-All American Speakers is a speakers bureau and booking agency providing information on booking Captain Bruce I. Yamashita, USMCR for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Captain Bruce I. Yamashita, USMCR speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Captain Bruce I. Yamashita, USMCR for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Captain Bruce I. Yamashita, USMCR speaking fees, availability, speech topics and cost to hire for your next live or virtual event.